 A great thing any creative can do is look back at what has gone before, after all, we’re all standing on the shoulders of giants!
 Whatever your passion there will almost certainly be an unlimited supply of work you can dip into.
 You could visit libraries, museums, art galleries or even attend a lecture.

-Travel is also inspiring.
-Exploring a new location is an exciting way to spark ideas.
-If a holiday isn’t possible how about visiting somewhere new where you live?
-It could be a tourist attraction, antique centre, a few pretty shops or even a restaurant you haven’t yet tried.
-The secret is to notice everything like you’re seeing the world for the very first time.
-Being mindful will truly enrich the experience and who knows what exciting ideas may emerge!
+Travel is also a great way to find some creative inspiration because exploring a new location tends to spark new ideas.
+If a holiday isn’t possible you could visit somewhere new where you live, perhaps a tourist attraction, antique centre, a few pretty shops or even a restaurant you haven’t yet tried.
+While you’re out and about, take your time to notice everything like you’re seeing the world for the very first time.
+Being mindful will truly enrich the experience and who knows what exciting ideas will emerge!

 Experiment with other forms of creativity

 There’s also a lot of value in observing other forms of creativity.
 You could watch a ballet, attend a music concert or take in a play.
-All these things will help to get some distance between you and your work.
-Everything has the potential to inspire, especially the motivation and dedication in others.
+All these things will help to get some distance between you and your work and to take we well-earned break.
+Everything has the potential to inspire, especially seeing the motivation and dedication in others.

 It’s tricky to trace inspiration to one source because ideas come from a myriad of different places.
 Conversations around the breakfast table, people-watching in a local café or even shopping with a friend.
-It’s, therefore, valuable to nurture relationships while also meeting new people.
-Friendly interactions make us feel good and feeling happy and content can help creativity to flow.
+It’s, therefore, valuable to nurture relationships while also meeting new people from all walks of life.
+Friendly interactions make us feel good and feeling happy and content can help creativity to flourish.

 Discussing our creative work is also valuable.
-Sharing our thoughts can bring them to life and if we’re struggling with an idea, we may even find we reach a quicker solution.
-I’ve certainly benefitted from meeting fellow business owners and freelancers.
+Sharing our thoughts can bring them to life and if we’re struggling with an idea, we may find we reach a quicker solution.
+Since working freelance, I’ve certainly benefited from meeting and spending time with fellow business owners and freelancers.

 Listen to your inner voice

 I’m a firm believer in seeking inspiration from life rather than online.
-I guess this is because I started creating before the internet was with us and I can’t imagine working in any other way.
-I also find it distracting especially when there’s so much activity and so, I take regular breaks.
+I guess this is because I started creating before the internet was here and I can’t imagine working in any other way.
+I also find the online world distracting especially when there’s so much happening and so, I take regular breaks.

-Taking time out to quieten the mind enables us to listen to our heart and intuition.
-Sometimes our thoughts can become lost by the noise of the world around us.
-So much so we may find we start to follow the ideas, goals and dreams of others or worse still, end up creating a version of someone else’s work!
-Having a few minutes of quiet calm can enable us to hear what’s happening within.
-This could either be through meditation or by spending time offline.
-Either way, it can help us to follow what’s truly in our hearts.
+Sometimes our thoughts can become lost in the noise and activity around us, so much so we may find we start to follow the ideas, goals and dreams of others or worse still, end up creating a version of someone else’s work!
+Having a few moments of quiet calm and solitude can enable us to hear what’s happening within and help us to understand what’s truly in our hearts.

-Parts of this text originally appeared in Breathe, issue five.
+Parts of this text were originally published in issue five of Breathe magazine.